-CancerCare is a nonprofit organization that provides free professional counseling and educational programs to anyone affected by cancer.
+CancerCare is a nonprofit organization that provides free professional counseling and educational programs to anyone affected by cancer, including teens.

-I'm Too Young for This!
-Cancer Foundation provides information and support for young adults with cancer.
+Stupid Cancer provides information and support for young adults with cancer.

-TeensHealth provides information for all teens, including information on cancer and many other topics.
+TeensHealth provides information on cancer and other topics.

-Young Survival Coalition is an international, nonprofit network of breast cancer survivors and supporters dedicated to the concerns and issues that are unique to young women with breast cancer.
+Young Survival Coalition (YSC) is an organization dedicated to the critical issues unique to young women who are diagnosed with breast cancer.
+YSC offers resources, connections, and outreach so women feel supported, empowered, and hopeful.

 Camps and Retreats